phaustin/a301_students_eoas/notebooks/assignments/assignment5_solution.md

 +++ {"tags": [], "user_expressions": []}

-## Preliminaries
+# Preliminaries

+There are two Landsat questions below with cells to place your code and comments.
+Before you do that, you'll need to run the {ref}`week10:write_geotiff` notebook to download your windowed landsat scenes into a folder.

+There is a third question that can be uploaded as a handwritten pdf, with a cell to do the numerical integration## Preliminaries

 There are two questions below with cells to place your code and comments.
 Before you do that, you'll need to run the write_geotiffs.md notebook to download your windowed landsat scenes into a folder.

 +++ {"tags": [], "user_expressions": []}

-## Use this function to add masked ndvi to the dataset
+## Headstart: use this function to add masked ndvi to the dataset

 Since I had some issues writing a robust ndvi function, I've provided a working version in the cell below, with comments explaining the